Minivan: Compact MPV

 Compact MPV – an abbreviation for Compact Multi-Purpose Vehicle – is a vehicle size class for the middle size of MPVs/minivans.
 The Compact MPV size class sits between the mini MPV and minivan size classes.

-Compact MPVs remain predominantly a European phenomenon, although they are also built and sold in many Latin American and Asian markets.
+Compact MPVs remain predominantly European, although they are also built and sold in many Latin American and Asian markets.
 As of 2016, the only compact MPV sold widely in the United States was the Ford C-Max.